Litter reporting FAQs

 - Unsecure and Uncovered Loads – It is an offence to transport a load that is not contained, fastened or secured properly.
 If litter escapes from a trailer, truck, or utility, it constitutes littering.
 Penalty: $200

 - Careless cigarette butt disposal – Disposal of cigarette butts contravenes the Litter Act, the Road Traffic Code, and the Bushfire Act.
-Penalty: $200
+Penalty: $200, (this does NOT include ash)

 - Discarding general litter – Failure to dispose of rubbish correctly in streets, parks, or on the roadside.
-Penalty: $200
+Penalty: $200, (this DOES include organic matter like apple cores and banana skins)

 - Dangerous litter – Broken glass, metal, a lit cigarette butt and earthenware deliberately left in a dangerous location is an offence.
 Penalty: $500